Get Maintouch

 How Maintouch Helps B2B Companies Avoid AI Slop

-The agentic editor lets your team review and edit everything before it goes live.
-When you make changes, our self-learning engine analyzes what you fixed and updates the system.
+The Agentic Document Editor lets your team review and edit everything before it goes live.
+Every time a human edits the AI-generated draft, the system diffs the two versions and automatically updates the Knowledge Base, Brand Voice, and Blog Rules.
 Next time, it gets closer to your voice and includes the specifics you care about.

 You're not publishing prompt output.
 You're publishing content infused with first-party data and real expertise.
 That's what ranks in both Google and AI overviews.